phani-training/FnFTraining/README.md

 - Class is a reference type in .NET. it is instantiated using new operator.
 - Constructor is used to inject the dependencies for the object before it is fully operational.
 - Constructor is like a function that can take arguments but will not have return type.
 The name of the function will be the name of the class.
+- Constructors can be many for one class.(Constructor overloading).
+U can call one constructor from another using this operator which refers the current instance at Runtime.
+The syntax will be at the constructor : this(args).
+Refer the example.
+- It is a recommended practise to have a default constructor(Constructor with no args) and then followed by UR Requirment based Constructors.
 - Data for the class will be usually private.
 Private members can be refered only within the class scope.
 Not the object scope.
 - We can use properties as accessors to the data.
 U can have get/set or both accessors for the data.